radderic/Prank-Bootloader/README.md

-# Bootloader-Hello-World
+# Prank Bootlader
-Runs after bios as if a bootloader.
-The 3rd bootloader is being designed as a prank bootloader.
+Runs after bios and pretends to be errors but doesn't actually do anything bad.

 Use make to compile.
 ```bash